 Do yourself a favor by de-cluttering as you pack.
 You will decrease buyer objections, sell faster, reduce stress, save money not moving unnecessary items and make unpacking easier.
+See our moving services before and after photos and learn about our home staging and moving services.

 Packing up an entire home is daunting!
 There are so many rooms and so much stuff, even if you don’t have a clutter problem.
 Where, when and how to start are the tough questions.

 - Buy moving boxes, moving paper, tape and markers now.
 Moving boxes are designed to cube out perfectly inside a truck.
 The small boxes are perfect for heavy items like books and the garment boxes make moving hanging clothes a breeze.
 Find out how many boxes you need here.
 I highly recommend moving paper to wrap your items over newspaper.
 Moving paper won’t leave ink all over your stuff and your hands!
+I go easy on the bubble wrap because it’s unlikely it will get recycled and only very precious and fragile items require it.

 - Start packing whatever you can now.
 Areas to target first are: out-of-season clothes, storage areas, garage, holiday decorations, seldom-used kitchen items (small appliances, china), seldom used toys, extra linens, paper files, memorabilia, books, CD and DVDs.
 Packing and storing these items will make your house feel more spacious!

 - Purge as you pack.
 There is no sense in packing, paying to haul and unpacking things that will never be used again!
 Lighten your load now rather than later.
+You can take loads to donation centers or arrange for a pick up or two before you move.

 - Purge what?: items that you haven’t used in one year or longer, things you don’t love, clothes that don’t fit, broken items, dead electronics (recycling sources), outgrown toys, bags, craft supplies, sports equipment, kitchen gadgets, DVDs, CDs, out of date files, expired food, shoes and appliances. (donation sources) By decluttering, you are increasing the value of your home and will put more money in your pocket!